 Bingeing and purging are the main symptoms and are usually done in secret.

-- Bingeing means that you have repeated episodes of eating large amounts of foods and/or drinks.
+This means that you have repeated episodes of eating large amounts of foods and/or drinks.
 For example, you may eat a whole large tub of ice cream or two packets of biscuits even if you are not hungry.
-You feel out of control and unable to stop eating.
+You feel a lack of control and unable to stop eating.
 Binge eating is often done very quickly until you feel physically uncomfortable.
 This happens not just on one occasion, but regularly.
-Eating patterns typically become chaotic.
+Eating patterns typically become chaotic as you get into a cycle of bingeing.

-- Purging means that you try to counteract the 'fattening' effects of the food from the bingeing.
+This means that you try to counteract the 'fattening' effects of the food from the bingeing and get rid of the food.
 Making yourself sick (self-induced vomiting) after a bout of bingeing is the most well known method.
 However, not all people with bulimia do this.
 Other purging methods include:

 - Taking lots of laxatives.